Authored by

 Cheryl Jimenez-Frei

-• Co-director of the Public History Program
+Co-director of the Public History Program

-Dr. Cheryl Ana Jiménez Frei is an Assistant Professor of History, co-director of the Public History Program, and affiliated faculty in the Latin American and Latinx Studies Program at UWEC.
-She teaches various courses in Public History, History of Latin America, and World History, and her research specializations are in memory and the built environment, museums, monuments, visual culture, oral history, digital history, and Argentina and the Southern Cone.
+Dr. Cheryl Ana Jiménez Frei is an Associate Professor of History, co-director of the Public History Program, and affiliated faculty in the Latin American and Latinx Studies Program at UWEC.
+She teaches various courses in Public History, History of Latin America, and World History, and her research specializations are in memory and the built environment, monuments, visual culture, oral history, digital history, and Argentina and the Southern Cone.
 Her work has been published in the Journal of Latin American StudiesThe Public Historian, and Collections: A Journal for Museum and Archive Professionals.

 Her current work as a core member of the Wisconsin Latinx History Collective includes a multi-year project to create a comprehensive digital edition site documenting, preserving, and providing public access to artifacts and stories on the rich history and contributions of Latinx communities in Wisconsin.
 The project, funded by the National Archives and the Mellon Foundation, will create a digital history site compiling research and educational materials including archival sources, digital exhibits, and lesson plans.